Communist Party of the Netherlands: International organisations

-Since 1918 the party was a member of the Third International, first in the form of the Comintern, and after 1947 in the Cominform.
+Since 1918, the party was a member of the Third International, first in the form of the Comintern, and after 1947 in the Cominform.

 Relationships to other parties

-For a long time the Communists were methodically isolated, partially because of its revolutionary ideology and partially because of the antagonistic style of its politics.
+For a long time the communists were methodically isolated, partially because of its revolutionary ideology and partially because of the antagonistic style of its politics.
 The communists used this style to prevent its electorate from moving to its competitors.

-The relationship between the Social Democratic Workers' Party (before the Second World War) and the PvdA (after the Second World War) was always troublesome.
+The relationship between the Social Democratic Workers' Party (before World War II) and the Labour Party (PvdA, after World War II) was always troublesome.
 The SDP split from the SDAP over ideological differences, orthodox Marxist, revolutionary politics versus revisionist and reformist politics.
-The social-democrats saw the communists as insignificant while the communists taunted the social-democrats by calling them "servants to capitalism" and "social fascists".
+The social democrats saw the communists as insignificant while the communists taunted the social democrats by calling them "servants to capitalism" and "social fascists".
 During the Cold War, the PvdA embraced Atlanticism, NATO and the alliance with the United States, while the CPN advocated stronger links with the USSR.
 The PvdA had the strongest anti-communists in its ranks.
 During the 1970s when a more radicalized PvdA advocated a large progressive coalition, they still excluded the CPN.

-The relationship between leftwing splinter groups and the communists was notoriously bad.
+The relationship between left-wing splinter groups and the communists was notoriously bad.
 The CPH ignored the Revolutionary Socialist Party during its four-year term in the 1930s.
 The Pacifist Socialist Party, which was partially composed of those expelled from the CPN, was denounced as a party of agents of the U.S. Central Intelligence Agency.
 The CPN methodically voted against proposals of the PSP, even when they supported them.
 In the 1980s the PSP and the CPN grew closer as they both campaigned against nuclear armament and both began to embrace New Left and libertarian politics.
 In 1984 they formed a common list for the European Election together with the green Political Party of Radicals (PPR) and the Greens.
-In the 1989 the CPN, PSP and PPR were joined by the leftwing Christian Evangelical People's Party in the formation of the GreenLeft.
+In the 1989 the CPN, PSP and PPR were joined by the left-wing Christian Evangelical People's Party in the formation of the GroenLinks.

 Relationships with the other parties whether liberal or Christian democratic were very poor.

 International comparison

-The CPN is one of the few Communist parties to be formed before the Russian Revolution.
-It lies between the Northern European Communist Parties, like the Communist Party of Sweden and the Southern European communist parties, like the Italian Communist Party.
+The CPN is one of the few communist parties to be formed before the Russian Revolution.
+It lies between the Northern European communist parties, like the Communist Party of Sweden and the Southern European communist parties, like the Italian Communist Party.
 Like its Italian counterparts, and unlike its Swedish counterparts it was methodically isolated in parliament.
 Like its Swedish counterparts, but unlike its Italian counterparts, it gained around 5% of the vote.
 Like its Italian counterpart it was closely linked to Moscow until the 1960s.
-In the 1970s it became involved in New Left politics, like its Swedish counterpart.
+In the 1970s, it became involved in New Left politics, like its Swedish counterpart.